Heapy/awesome-kotlin/app/rss/articles/Introducing Kotlin support in Spring Framework 5.0.md

 In a similar fashion, Spring bean injection with `@Autowired` or `@Inject` uses this information to know if a bean is required or not. `@Autowired lateinit var foo: Foo` implies that a bean of type `Foo` must be registered in the application context while `@Autowired lateinit var foo: Foo?` won’t raise an error if such bean does not exist.

 ## Extensions for RestTemplate and Functional Web API

-[Kotlin extensions](https://kotlinlang.org/docs/reference/extensions.html) allow to extend existing APIs in a non-intrusive way, providing a better alternative to utility classes or Kotlin specific class hierarchies to add Kotlin dedicated features to Spring.
-Some libraries like [KotlinPrimavera](https://github.com/MarioAriasC/KotlinPrimavera/wiki) from [Mario Arias](https://github.com/MarioAriasC) have already showed various kind of Kotlin helpers we can bring to Spring API in order to allow writing more idiomatic code.
-With Spring Framework 5, we integrate the most useful and popular extensions in Spring Framework dependencies, and we are adding new ones!

 For example, [Kotlin reified type parameters](https://kotlinlang.org/docs/reference/inline-functions.html#reified-type-parameters) provide a workaround for JVM [generics type erasure](https://docs.oracle.com/javase/tutorial/java/generics/erasure.html), so we have introduced some extensions to take advantage of this feature to provide a better API when possible.